 Listing as Near Threatened need not only be confined to species with an AOO of 2,000km2-2,500km2, and fulfilling at least two of the further conditions.
 Species with a far smaller AOO but which do not fully meet the further conditions required for listing as Vulnerable, may also warrant listing as Near Threatened, because they approach the threshold for listing as Vulnerable (e.g. a species with an AOO of 450km2, found at 12 locations which are fragmented but NOT severely fragmented, where the habitat area is declining, but there is no evidence for any extreme fluctuations, would merit listing as Near Threatened).

-A total of 364 species reached the threshold for a higher Red List category based on AOO alone, but the vast majority of these did not fulfil the other conditions required for listing under criterion B2.
-Of this 364 species, 29 potentially warrant uplisting to a higher category based on an assessment against B2.
+A total of >350 species reached the threshold for a higher Red List category based on AOO alone, but the vast majority of these did not fulfil the other conditions required for listing under criterion B2.
+Of these species, 29 potentially warrant uplisting to a higher category based on an assessment against B2.
 These 29 are the species presented in the pdf below.
 It should be noted that not all of the species presented are proposed for uplisting.
 The 29 species represent the species that have the greatest potential for uplisting based on criterion B2.
 For those where our proposed decision is not to uplist them they have been put forward here because comments/further information may mean that these species end up being proposed for uplisting.

 Additionally, not all of the species presented in the pdf are proposed for uplisting under criterion B2 alone.
 The reassessment against the conditions for criterion B2 also meant that some of the species presented in the pdf will also qualify for uplisting under other criteria, and in fact this may be the most appropriate listing for the species rather than under criterion B2.
 However, all of the species in this topic do have the potential for uplisting under criterion B2.
 Species that qualify for uplisting solely under other criteria are not part of this forum topic but will be presented in other topics in the future.